hyperverge/kyc-india-rest-api/README.md

 * **Success Response:**

   * **Code:** 200 <br />
-  * Incase of a properly made request, the response would follow schema.
+  * Incase of a properly made request, the response would follow this schema.

 		{
 			"status" : "success",